invrainbow/codeperfect/docs/docs/getting-started.md

 ## Install

-CodePerfect currently supports Windows (x64) and Mac (x64, arm64);
+CodePerfect currently supports MacOS.
+(Windows and Linux support coming soon!)

+### Install on MacOS

-[download](https://codeperfect95.com/download) and unzip the appropriate binary.
+1. [Download](https://codeperfect95.com/download) the appropriate binary for

-### Windows

-Move the unzipped folder anywhere.
-A popular choice is your Program Files folder.
-Run `CodePerfect.exe`.

-### macOS
+   your architecture.

-Drag `CodePerfect.app` into your Applications folder and run it.
+2. Unzip and drag `CodePerfect.app` into your Applications folder and run it.

 :::info